How tragedy and a man’s search for his unknown father reveal the truth about his parents

 I can never be sure when my indifference to my mother started.
-When I’m irrational, I blame it on my birth: a bad forceps delivery, I’m told, that left me with birthmarks for the rest of my life, or so my vanity tells me.
-It wasn’t Mum’s fault, of that I’m sure, but somewhere, lodged deep in the temporal lobe of my brain is a negative, irrational memory that kicks in whenever I think of her.
+In an irrational mood, I blame it on my birth.
+A bad forceps delivery, I’m told, that left me with birthmarks for the rest of my life, or so my vanity tells me.
+It wasn’t Mum’s fault, of that I’m sure, but somewhere, lodged deep in the temporal lobe of my brain is a negative, illogical memory that kicked in whenever I thought of her.
 It’s not that I didn’t love her, or that I thought she didn’t love me, only that from when I could first remember, she wasn’t much around.
 She’d dress me, give me breakfast, then rush out of the small apartment we lived in to go to work at the local supermarket, leaving me in the care of Sally, who I’ll always remember as being kind and fun.
-Mum came home to give me my tea, tuck me up in bed and dash back to the supermarket, where she’d fill shelves while I slept, watched over by a babysitter.
+Mum came home to give me my tea, tuck me up in bed, and dash back to the supermarket, where she’d fill shelves while I slept, watched over by a babysitter.

-There were days with only bread and water to eat and drink, days when it was so bitterly cold, we walked around our flat wearing coats, scarves, gloves and with several layers underneath and your breath almost froze in front of you.
+There were days when we had only bread and water to eat and drink, days when it was so bitterly cold, we walked around our flat wearing coats, scarves, gloves and with several layers of clothing underneath.
+Days when our breath almost froze in front of us.
 ‘It doesn’t work,’ Mum would say when I asked why we had no heating.
 Later, I realised we were poor, and she didn’t have enough money to turn the heating on.

-I was under ten at the time – over twenty-five years ago – and most of my memories of that time are vague and hazy.
+I was under ten at the time – about twenty-two years ago – and most of my memories of that time are vague and hazy.
 But I remember those cold days and the hungry days, and the days when Mum would sit on one of the three rickety wooden chairs in the kitchen with a pile of bills on the table in front of her and cry.
-It could have been tiredness, the cold, hunger, or the miserable flat we lived in, a dismal dwelling above a corner shop in Hammersmith, London.
-But I guess it was money, or lack of it, that’d made her break down and cry.
+It could have been tiredness, the cold, hunger, or the miserable flat we lived in: a dismal dwelling above a corner shop in Hammersmith, London.
+But I guess it was money or lack of it, that’d made her break down and cry.
 She worked so hard to make ends meet; those times when the pot was empty brought her to her knees.

 Many of the details and timings of my early life remain a blur, but there are times and moments I will never forget.
 One such one was when I asked my mother about my father for the first time.
 She looked at me, her eyes a little screwed up, and shrugged.
 ‘You don’t need to know about him,’ she said before turning away and continuing the cleaning.
 It was a Saturday morning.
 We were going to Mum’s parents for lunch, and she was trying to get the flat cleaned before we left.

 Whether I’d burst into tears, become unusually quiet, sulked, or just looked sad, I can’t recall, but I do remember sitting facing Mum on one of the kitchen chairs, her on another one, holding my hands.
 She asked why I’d suddenly taken an interest in my father.
-In what I recall as a tearful exchange, I told her about the taunts at school; other kids saying, ‘Your dad’s in jail, your dad ran off with another woman, your dad’s dead.’
-I said I wanted to know the truth; the taunts had made me upset.
+In what I remember as a tearful exchange, I told her about the taunts at school; other kids saying, ‘Your dad’s in jail, your dad ran off with another woman, your dad’s dead.’
+I said I wanted to know the truth; the taunts had upset me.

 For some weeks Mum and I became closer.
-She’d rearranged her hours to be able to pick me up from school, and every day on the bus home, we’d chat about my school day.
-After I’d told her how my classes had gone, moaned on about the unpalatable school lunch, and updated her on new friends, she’d always, without fail, turn to me, her eyes screwed up, a penetrating look that said don’t you dare lie, and say, ‘Those thugs, have they been anywhere near you.’
+She’d rearranged her hours to be able to pick me up from school, and every day on the bus we’d chat about my school day.
+After I’d told her how my classes had gone, moaned on about the disgusting school lunch, and updated her on new friends, she’d always, without fail, turn to me, her eyes screwed up, a penetrating look that said don’t you dare lie, and say, ‘Those thugs, they still bothering you?’
 Every day I told her they hadn’t; the following day she’d repeat the same question.

 About four weeks into this routine, we arrived home, closed the front door, and Mum said she wanted to have a little chat with me.
-Sally was there and started preparing our meal while Mum and I made for our tiny living room, no more than about ten foot wide and fifteen foot long: damp, cold, and not regularly heated.
+Sally was there and started preparing our meal while Mum and I made for our tiny living room, no more than about fifteen foot wide and twenty foot long: damp, cold, and not regularly heated.
 Mum turned the radiator on and came to sit next to me on the small sofa.
-Turning to look at me, she said, ‘I want to tell you about your father.’
+Turning to look at me, she said, ‘I want to tell you about your dad.’

 And that, as far as I can remember, was it.
 I was left confused, feeling my father was a mysterious person which my mother’s few words had done little to clear up.
 How did I get into Mum’s tummy?
 Why did my mother and father spend so little time together?
 And why Italian?